Patient Information Leaflets (PILs)

 The BAD shall hold responsibility for the accuracy of the information published, and neither the scheme operator nor the scheme owner shall have any responsibility for costs, losses, or direct or indirect damages or costs arising from inaccuracy of information or omissions in information published on the website on behalf of the BAD.

-Mycophenolate mofetil (MMF) is a very powerful medicine used mainly to stop the body rejecting a transplanted organ (e.g. kidney, heart and liver).
-However, it is also a useful treatment for a variety of skin conditions.
+Mycophenolate mofetil (MMF) is a medicine that is mainly used to stop the body from rejecting a transplanted organ (e.g. kidney, heart and liver).
+MMF can also be used to treat skin conditions.
 It reduces the action of the body’s own defence system (the immune system) and is one of a group of drugs known as immunosuppressive agents.
 It is used in certain skin conditions in which the immune system loses control and begins to act against the body.